jltps/WtW-ms3/README.md

               3. test cancel edit
            4. test delete button
               1. test delete confirmation cancel
-              2. test delete confirmation confirm
+              2. test delete confirmation confirm -> here I got an error one time of not deleting the correct document, but I was not able to reproduce the error or find anything wrong with the code
            5. test back button
        2.  test manage genres
            1. compare information displayed with database